exercism/v3/languages/csharp/exercises/concept/properties/.meta/design.md

 - public properties
 - properties with backing fields
+- auto-implemented properties
 - input verification
 - calculated properties
-- auto-implemented properties
 - get-only properties vs. properties with private set accessors
 - set-only properties vs. properties with private get accessors
 - properties exposing reference types

+There is no way to enforce the use of backing fields in preference to auto-implemented properties or vice versa either through tests or by giving a steer in the scenario.
+The best we can hope for is that mentors' comments offer some opinion and the alternative.

+Similarly there is no way to distinguish between set/get-only properties and those with private accessors.

 ## Things not to teach

 - expression bodied properties, get accessors and set accessors (covered by expression-bodied members)
 - properties on interfaces (covered by Interfaces)
-- properties on abstract classes (covered by Inheritance)
+- properties/absract properties on abstract classes (covered by Inheritance)
 - use of the `readonly` keyword with properties (covered by Immutability)
 - static properties (covered by Statics)
 - indexers (covered by Indexers)